isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 shared network, no option is deleted.
 In particular, the given option may be present for a subnet belonging to the shared network.
-Such an option instance is not affected by this command as this command merely deletes the shared-network level option.
+Such an option instance is not affected by this command as this command merely deletes the shared-network-level option.
 To delete a subnet-level option, the :isccmd:`remote-option4-subnet-del`, :isccmd:`remote-option6-subnet-del` commands must be used instead.